jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ##Create an application with IBM Bluemix

 [IBM&reg; Bluemix&trade;](https://bluemix.net/) is an open-standards, cloud-based platform for building, managing, and running all types of applications (mobile, smart devices, web, big data).
-Capabilities include Java, mobile back-end development, application monitoring, as well as features from ecosystem partners and open source, all through an as-a-service model in the cloud.
+Capabilities include Java&trade;, mobile back-end development, application monitoring, as well as features from ecosystem partners and open source, all through an as-a-service model in the cloud.